No doubt about it - Google Adwords is phenomenally powerful online advertising platform.

 Should YOU use Dynamic Search Ads?

-Most advertisers saw 5-10% more clicks and conversions with less effort.
-(Think With Google)
+According to Think With Google, most advertisers saw 5-10% more clicks and conversions with less effort.

 But that doesn’t mean DSAs are right for every brand.